 Kerala is the national leader in rubber production, with almost 85% of India’s natural rubber production coming from the state.

-According to the Department for Promotion of Industry and Internal Trade (DPIIT), cumulative FDI inflows in Kerala stood at US$ 574.27 million between October 2019-December 2021.
+According to the Department for Promotion of Industry and Internal Trade (DPIIT), cumulative FDI inflows in Kerala were valued at US$ 645.86 million between October 2019-June 2022.

 Note: * - As per 3rd Advance Estimates